HPCNow/hpcnow-labs/admin-training/slurm/08-advanced-scheduling-strategies.md

 * Allow users with job arrays to bundle several jobs into a single one using complete nodes (consider exposing [the Launcher](https://www.tacc.utexas.edu/research-development/tacc-software/the-launcher) or similar tools to your users)

 ### Avoid cluster hogging

-Cluster hogging is usually generated by jobs requesting an uneven resource allocation.
+Cluster hogging is usually generated by **jobs requesting an uneven resource allocation**.
 For example, jobs requesting a lot of memory (maybe the 90% or the available memory in the node) but only few CPUs.
 In this scenario, most of the CPUs will be virtually available but not many jobs will have opportunities to run in the shared resources due to the limited amount of memory available.

 HPCNow! strongly suggests reviewing the mismatch between the resources requested versus used, especially in terms of CPUs and memory.